lacockj/mysqlez/README.md

 # mysqlez

 The mysqlez class extends the mysqli class in PHP versions 5 and 7.
-The primary benefit to using mysqlez is its added parameterized_query method, which uses prepared SQL statements, parameterized input, and convenient, context-aware return types.
+The primary benefit to using mysqlez is its parameterized_query method, which uses prepared SQL statements, parameterized input, and convenient, context-aware return types.

+The second convenience method is bulk_insert, which is designed to greatly improve the speed of large-volume data insertion.
+A large number of single-row inserts can take a very long time, especially if your SQL server is not local.
+The bulk_insert method takes the an array of arrays (rows of column data), along with the table and column names, builds and executes one large insert statement.

 ## Setup